Sleep deprivation

-The average adult needs seven or more hours of sleep per night to maintain health.
-The amount of sleep needed can depend on sleep quality, age, pregnancy, and level of sleep deprivation.
 Insufficient sleep has been linked to weight gain, high blood pressure, diabetes, depression, heart disease, and strokes.
 Sleep deprivation can also lead to high anxiety, irritability, erratic behavior, poor cognitive functioning and performance, and psychotic episodes.
 A chronic sleep-restricted state adversely affects the brain and cognitive function.
-However, in a subset of cases, sleep deprivation can paradoxically lead to increased energy and alertness and enhanced mood; although its long-term consequences have never been evaluated, sleep deprivation has even been used as a treatment for depression.
+However, in a subset of cases, sleep deprivation can paradoxically lead to increased energy and alertness; although its long-term consequences have never been evaluated, sleep deprivation has even been used as a treatment for depression.